UCLALibrary/link-shortener/README.md

 #### Django container

-This uses Django 5.2, in a Debian 11 (Bullseye) container running Python 3.13.
+This uses Django 5.2, in a Debian 12 (Bookworm) container running Python 3.13.
 All code runs in the container, so local version of Python does not matter.

 The container runs via `docker_scripts/entrypoint.sh`, which